bjweare/Nadeshiko/README.md

 * force audio bitrate 192 kbit/s;
 * lift restriction on file size.

-	./nadeshiko.sh 'birthday.mp4' 0:10 47:22  1080p vb4000k ab192k unlimited
+    $ ./nadeshiko.sh 'birthday.mp4' 0:10 47:22  1080p vb4000k ab192k unlimited

 > This example illustrates overriding everything at once, however any combination of overrides may be applied.
 It may be only the video bitrate or file size with resolution.

 The order of options is not important.
-More options listed above.
+More options are listed above.